For calls from outside of the U.S., please call the number noted on the back of your Card.

-This Cardholder Agreement (“Agreement”) sets forth the terms and conditions under which the California Middle Class Tax Refund Card (“Card”) has been issued to you by My Banking Direct, a service of New York Community Bank, Member FDIC by authorization of the California Franchise Tax Board (“Government Agency”) based in part on the Government Agency’s determination of your income eligibility.
+This Cardholder Agreement (“Agreement”) sets forth the terms and conditions under which the California Middle Class Tax Refund Card (“Card”) has been issued to you by My Banking Direct, a service of Flagstar Bank, N.A., Member FDIC by authorization of the California Franchise Tax Board (“Government Agency”) based in part on the Government Agency’s determination of your income eligibility.
 “You” and “your” mean the person or persons who have received the Card and are authorized to use the Card as provided for in this Agreement.
-“We,” “us,” and “our” mean New York Community Bank.
+“We,” “us,” and “our” mean Flagstar Bank.
 This Card will remain our property and must be surrendered upon demand.
 The Card is nontransferable, and it may be canceled, repossessed or revoked at any time without prior notice subject to applicable law.

 1. Fees & Transaction Limits